dward2/BME547/Assignments/final_image_processor.md

-# Patient Monitoring Client/Server Project (Summer 2020)
+# Patient Monitoring Client/Server Project (Fall 2020)

-**Final Project DUE:** Wednesday, June 24, 2020, 11:59 PM EDT
+**Final Project DUE:** Monday, November 16, 2020, 11:59 PM EDT

 ## Overview
-The final project in this class will require you to leverage the industry-standard skills you've learned over this summer session to design a Patient Monitoring
+The final project in this class will require you to leverage the industry-standard skills you've learned during this semester to design a Patient Monitoring
 System that has a patient-side client, a monitoring-station client, and a server/database that allows patient data to be uploaded and stored on the server and retrieved for ad-hoc and continuous monitoring.

-This final project can be somewhat open-ended if you would like to tailor this to your areas of interest.
-If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Friday, June 19, 2020 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
+This final project can be modified ended if you would like to tailor this to your areas of interest.
+If you plan to stray away from the recommended project and requirements below, please submit a one-page project proposal to Dr. Ward by *Monday, November 2, 2020 at 12:00 noon* for evaluation to ensure the proposed project meets the requirements for the class.
 Be sure to include motivations, technologies, functional specifications, and anticipated deliverables.